stellar/go/services/regulated-assets-approval-server/README.md

       --network-passphrase string      Network passphrase of the Stellar network transactions should be signed for (NETWORK_PASSPHRASE) (default "Test SDF Network ; September 2015")
-      --port int                       Port to listen and serve on (PORT) (default 8000) --base-url string                The base url address to this server --kyc-required-payment-amount-threshold int The amount threshold to require KYC (default 500)
+      --port int                       Port to listen and serve on (PORT) (default 8000) --base-url string                The base url address to this server --kyc-required-payment-amount-threshold string The amount threshold to require KYC in (default 500 units)
 ```

 ## Account Setup